 Lightly grease a large baking sheet.

 Roll the pastry into two circles approximately 10 or so inches in diameter.
-(Just guess here – I did not measure.)
+(Just guessing here – I did not measure.)

 Cut the ends of the ramps and discard.
 Separate the ramp greens from the white bulbs.
 Chops the bulbs finely.
 Chop the greens coarsely.
 In the olive oil, sauté the chopped bulbs until they soften and begin to brown.
 Add the greens and cook a minute or so longer – they will wilt quickly.
 You want them just slightly wilted.